 Financial Parameters within which the Charter Public School will Operate to Provide the Special Instructions and Services to Children with a Disability: Contract section 8.1A enumerates the special education provisions with which the school agreed to comply, and that section also identifies the financial parameters regarding special education funding.
-Based on feedback from SCPA's special education director, Friends believes the school complies with both federal and state special education requirements.
+Based on feedback from SCPA's special education director, Friends believes the school complies with both feedback from SCFA 5 special education requirements.